Career Timeline of Michelle Obama: Major Achievements and Milestones

 American Grown: The Story of the White House Kitchen Garden and Gardens Across America

-In 2014, Michelle Obama encouraged voters to be as "hungry as you were back in 2012" in a video to promote voter turnout.
+In 2014, Michelle Obama referenced the enthusiasm of the 2012 election, urging voters to be 'hungry as you were back in 2008 and 2012' to increase voter turnout.

-In 2013, during the 85th Academy Awards, Michelle Obama became the first First Lady to announce the winner of an Oscar for Best Picture, which was awarded to Argo.
+In 2013, during the 85th Academy Awards, Michelle Obama became the first first lady to announce the winner of an Oscar, presenting Best Picture to the movie Argo.

 In May 2014, Michelle Obama joined the campaign to bring back school girls who had been kidnapped in Nigeria.
 She tweeted a picture of herself holding a poster with the #bringbackourgirls campaign hashtag.

-In May 2014, a CNN poll revealed that Michelle Obama had a 61% favorable approval rating, significantly higher than her husband's 43%.
-This level of popularity was theorized to potentially result in greater support for Democratic candidates she campaigned for during the 2014 midterm elections.
+In May 2014, a CNN poll revealed Michelle Obama had a 61% favorable approval rating, while her husband had 43%.

 2014: Parks and Recreation Guest Appearance